ASharpPen/Valheim.SpawnThat/src/SpawnThat.Docs/api/1.0.0/concept/api-intro.md

 ## Reference SpawnThat:

-Reference the SpawnThat dll in your preferred manner.
+Get and reference the SpawnThat dll in your preferred manner in your project.

-Spawn That can be added by:
+Spawn That can be retrieved from:
 - Install nuget package
 - Download from github release https://github.com/ASharpPen/Valheim.SpawnThat/releases